webix-hub/docs/data/api/dataloader_waitdata_other.md

 });

 grid.waitData.then(function(){
-    //when we have data - do some actions
+    // when we have data, do some actions
 });

 @related: